-SYG101 INTRODUCTION TO SOCIOLOGY
+SYG101 INTRODUCTION TO SOCIOLOGY (3 cr.)

 Survey of the scientific study of society.
-This course stresses societal structure, the role of the individual within society, and the ramifications of social change.
+This course stress's societal structure, the role of the individual within society, and the ramifications of social change.
 Obstacles encountered by minority groups in the United States will also be discussed in regard to housing, unemployment, education, crime and access to mental health and medical services.
-Cultural sensitivity and cultural diversity discussions designed to broaden students' multicultural views.
+Cultural sensitivity and cultural diversity discussions are designed to broaden students' multicultural views.